desiredpersona/blog-old/_posts/2016-05-22-adsbridge-automatic-postback.md

 {% include figure image_path="/assets/images/adsbridge-create-offer-postback-settings.png" alt="AdsBridge postback settings menu" caption="AdsBridge postback settings menu" %}{: .w-100 .tc}

-If you made it this far, you have now successfully [setup an offer with AdsBridge](http://www.adsbridge.com/){:target="_blank"}.
+If you made it this far, you have now successfully setup an offer with AdsBridge.
 The next step is to create a campaign.

 Did you find this tutorial helpful?